 To get the benefit of international work exposure with the help of stay back and work permit in Italy to need to study PhD or masters in Italy, for that you will require student Permit.
 Here are details about the study permit.

 Students from EU/EEA:

-Students from European Union need no special permit apart from passport if they want to study in an Italian University.
+Students from European Union need no special permit apart from passport if they want to study at an Italian University.